siteoptimo/woocommerce-plivo/readme.txt

 = Requirements =
 To make use of the Plivo API, this plugin requires php-openssl and php-curl to be installed.
 Obviously, you'll also need a Plivo account.

-Version 1.1 note: we have written a fallback for the required [pear package HTTP_Request2](https://github.com/pear/HTTP_Request2).
-So from now on, it's no longer required, but still recommended.

 = About the authors & support =
 This plugin is written by the brave and handsome coders of [SiteOptimo](http://www.siteoptimo.com/?utm_source=plivo-plugin&utm_medium=wordpress&utm_campaign=wcp).